-There is plenty of advise on how many rounds of self-editing you should do before hiring, what resources you should use before you get there, your word count, how many typos the Beta readers found this time round.
+There is plenty of advice on how many rounds of self-editing you should do before hiring, what resources you should use before you get there, your word count, how many typos the beta readers found this time round.
 All of these are the when.
 But, perhaps more importantly, you should hire an editor when you know why you want to hire one and what you want them to do for you.

 We can get so wrapped up in our work looking for an abstract clue for when it is time that we end up in a perpetual loop of reading and tweaking.

-Even bringing on a few Beta readers to mark the end of a round of revisions churns up pages of advice (sometimes conflicting with each other and with your vision for the project) that lurch us back in to our never-ending hunt for that when.
+Even bringing on a few beta readers to mark the end of a round of revisions churns up pages of advice (sometimes conflicting with each other and with your vision for the project) that lurch us back into our never-ending hunt for that when.